broadinstitute/spiderdot/README.md

 Currently getting a permission denied at the root level, which is a good sign.
 The code is connecting - my user account needs permissions to the parent directory for the cluster.

+20190109 making some minor changes to see how forking works